vanpattenmedia/wpro/README.md

 This is a WordPress issue, not a WPRO issue.

+### My /tmp gets filled up with lots of wpro subdirectories ###

+The plugin stores temporary files in those subdirectories.
+In the end of each WordPress request, the plugin will do some clean up, i.e. delete those subdirectories.
+However, if the WordPress process crash due to some error, the clean up might not run...

+You should check your error logs and fix the bug that crashes WordPress.

 ### What about the license? ###

 Read more about GPLv2 here: